PakistanAI/AI_Saturdays/session_1_iter_2/README.md

 ## Important

-Please make sure that you have R and Rstudio installed in your laptops prior to coming to the session, along with the tidyverse and openintro libraries.
+Please make sure that you have R and Rstudio installed in your laptops prior to coming to the session, along with the tidyverse, openintro and foreign libraries.
 Apart from that, please download the datasets we plan to work with, the links to which are given below.

 [R](https://cloud.r-project.org/)